 Want to Find Grants?

-I’ll be offering two live and recorded webinars in October 2017 to teach the “A-B-C’s” of grant funding for musicians and performing artists.
-We’ll be looking at things like:
+We just had two live webinars in October 2017 to teach the “A-B-C’s” of grant funding for musicians and performing artists.
+Replay videos of those trainings are now available.

 - how to find grants